salvaom/usd-mar/README.md

 > **Warning**
 > This is probably my first CMake/C++ project, you might see some things that could be better or are simply wrong, so
 > please take it with a pinch of salt.
-PR are highly appreciated.
+PRs are highly appreciated.

 # USD Multi Asset Resolver